Spork

 Many universities rely on an official diagnosis to provide accommodations for students; however, there are many reasons why a student may not be able to or want to receive a diagnosis including financial ability and stigma.
 Additionally, even if a student manages to receive accommodations, there are many situations in which a student would need to advocate for their needs to take full advantage of their accommodations.
 Many students feared being discriminated against or looked down on by a professor for needing accommodations which caused stress and anxiety that prohibited them from using their accommodations and from seeking the help they needed.

-Many students (both in my interviews and from secondary research) expressed that communicating with professors about their needs was crucial to improving their experiences in the classroom.
+Many students (both in my interviews and from secondary research) agreed that communicating with professors about their needs was crucial to improving their experiences in the classroom.
 However, in my interviews with professors, many of them expressed that they felt unable to provide more support to their students who had accommodations through the university.
-Part of the process of receiving accommodations is to notify the professor of what accommodations a student has but after receiving this information, professors were often unsure what to do next.
-Additionally, professors felt that they weren’t completely familiar with what neurodiversity was and therefore what accommodations they could make in their classrooms.
-It wasn’t that professors didn’t want to help, it was that they weren’t exactly sure how to go about it.
-This often resulted in a communication gap between professors and students where the professor wants to help but isn’t sure how to approach the student and the student wants the help but isn’t sure how to advocate for themselves.
+Part of the process of receiving accommodations is to notify the professor of what accommodations a student has, but after receiving this information, professors were often unsure what to do next.
+Additionally, professors felt that they weren’t completely familiar with what neurodiversity was and, therefore what accommodations they could make in their classrooms.
+It wasn’t that professors didn’t want to help; it was that they weren’t exactly sure how to go about it.
+This often resulted in a communication gap between professors and students, where the professor wants to help but isn’t sure how to approach the student, and the student wants the help but isn’t sure how to advocate for themselves.

 For students who were able to obtain accommodations through the university, many of them felt that the accommodations they were receiving were not addressing what they actually needed in order to make their university experience work for them.
 The most common accommodation that students were receiving was exam/assignment time extensions.
 However, in my interviews, many students expressed wanting to learn more about how to manage their time, their emotions and overall adjusting to university life.
 Accommodations were falling short of providing essential skill development that would lead to a smoother transition into university.